riolet/rix/README.md

 print factorial 5
 ```

-There's no assignment operator in Ritchie, but `=` is defined as an assignment verb for `BaseType`.
+There's no assignment operator in Ritchie, but `=` is defined as an assignment verb for `Identifier`.

 * A special type of verb is a control flow verb.